-5. BNG Bank is reliant on third parties to which it has outsourced certain functions and interruption of services and/or failures by such third parties may adversely affect BNG Bank's business, reputation results of operations or financial condition.
+6. BNG Bank is reliant on third parties to which it has outsourced certain functions and interruption of services and/or failures by such third parties may adversely affect BNG Bank's business, reputation results of operations or financial condition.

-BNG Bank relies on third-party providers for substantial parts of its IT services.
-Any interruption in the services of its current, or any future, third party or deterioration in its performance of the outsourced services could impair the timing and quality of BNG Bank's services to its clients.
+BNG Bank relies on a number of third-party providers for substantial parts of its IT services.
+Any interruption in the services of its current, or any future, third party or deterioration in their performance of the outsourced services could impair the timing and quality of BNG Bank's services to its clients.
 Furthermore, if the contracts with one or more of its third-party providers are terminated (or with any third-party provider or providers of critical services in the future), BNG Bank may not find alternative service providers on a timely basis or on as favourable terms or may suffer disruption as a result of the transition of functions to the new services provider.
 In case of a decrease in confidence in any such third-party provider.
 BNG Bank will take steps to find and implement alternatives for the services of that party.
 However, there is no guarantee that a replacement for such third party's services can be implemented in a timely manner and provide adequate or effective solutions.
 The occurrence of any of these events could adversely affect BNG Bank's business, reputation, results of operations or financial condition.

-6. BNG Bank may be unable to meet internal or external aims or expectations with respect to ESG-related matters.
+7. BNG Bank may be unable to meet internal or external aims, expectations or requirements with respect to ESG-related matters.

 Environmental, social and governance ("ESG") is an area of significant and increased focus for governments and regulators, investors, BNG Bank's customers and employees, and other stakeholders or third parties (e.g., non-governmental organisations or "NGOs").
 As a result, an increasing number of laws, regulations and legislative actions have been introduced to address climate change, sustainability and other ESG-related matters, including in relation to the financial sector's operations and strategy.
-Such recent regulations include the EU Sustainable Finance Disclosure Regulation (the "SFDR") and the EU taxonomy regulation published in the Official Journal of the EU on 22 June 2020 Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 (the "EU Taxonomy Regulation") on the establishment of a framework to facilitate sustainable investment (the "EU Taxonomy").
-The EU Taxonomy, which broadly focuses on disclosure obligations, standardised definitions and classification frameworks for environmentally sustainable activities.
-These laws, regulations and legislative frameworks may directly and indirectly impact the business environment in which BNG Bank operates and may expose BNG Bank to significant risks, such as the risk that consumers may view deviations from or an inability to meet new ESG requirements at a particular point in time as BNG Bank inaccurately promoting its product offering and/or sustainability claims if they do not meet such laws, regulations or legislative frameworks and/or investor expectations in this respect.
+Such recent regulations include the EU Sustainable Finance Disclosure Regulation (the "SFDR"), Regulation (EU) 2023/2631 on "European Green Bonds" of 22 November 2023 (the "European Green Bond Regulation"), the EU taxonomy regulation published in the Official Journal of the EU on 22 June 2020 Regulation (EU) 2020/852 of the European Parliament and of the European Council (the "Council") of 18 June 2020 (the "EU Taxonomy Regulation") on the establishment of a framework to facilitate sustainable investment (the "EU Taxonomy"), the EU Corporate Sustainability Reporting Directive (the "CSRD"), the proposed EU Corporate Sustainability Due Diligence Directive ("CSDDD") (formally approved by the European Parliament but now also needing to be formally endorsed by the Council, signed and published in the EU Official Journal) and the draft Dutch bill on Responsible and Sustainable International Business Conduct (Initiatiefwet verantwoord en duurzaam International ondernemen) ("RSIBC").

+These laws, regulations and legislative frameworks may directly and indirectly impact the business environment in which BNG Bank operates and may expose BNG Bank to significant risks, such as the risk that consumers may view deviations from or an inability to meet new ESG requirements at a particular point in time as BNG Bank inaccurately promoting its product offering and/or sustainability claims if they do not meet such laws, regulations or legislative frameworks and/or investor expectations in this respect and the risk of litigation if governmental standards or community expectations are not met.